Jeffrey L. Seglin

 Jeffrey L. Seglin (born December 26, 1956) is an American columnist, author, and teacher.
-Since 2011, he has been a faculty member and director of the communications program at the John F. Kennedy School of Government at Harvard University.
+He is currently a senior lecturer, emeritus, at the John F. Kennedy School of Government at Harvard University.
+From 2011 until 2023, he was a senior lecturer and director of the communications program at the John F. Kennedy School of Government at Harvard University.
+He consults widely on writing, communications, and ethics.
 His weekly column on ethics, "The Right Thing," is syndicated in newspapers in the United States and Canada.
 Seglin lives in Boston with his wife, a psychotherapist.
-He has two adult children and four grandchildren.
+He has two adult children,four grandchildren, and one great grandchild.

 Early life and education

 Seglin was born in Plattsburgh, New York, and grew up in many cities in the northeastern U.S. as well as Santiago, Chile.
 He attended Boonton High School in Boonton, New Jersey.
-He holds a master's degree in theological studies from Harvard Divinity School and a bachelor's degree from Bethany College.
+He holds a master's degree in theological studies from Harvard Divinity School, a bachelor's degree from Bethany College, and an honorary doctorate from Bethany College.
+He began his college career at Washington and Lee University and Christopher Newport College.

 Career

 Seglin is the author or co-author on more than a dozen books on business, ethics, and writing.
 He has written for publications including The New York Times, Real Simple, Fortune, Fortune Small Business, Salon.com, Time, Sojourners, MIT's Sloan Management Review, Harvard Management Update, Business 2.0, ForbesASAP, CIO, CFO, and MBA Jungle.
 He has contributed commentaries to American Public Media's Marketplace radio program and was the host of Doing Well by Doing Good, an hour-long live television program airing out of WCVE-TV, PBS's Richmond, Virginia affiliate.

 Prior to 1998, he was an executive editor at Inc. magazine.
 He was also the editor of The New York Times Global Business Perspectives news service from 2007 until 2014.

 Seglin's "The Right Thing" column launched as a monthly column in the Sunday Money & Business section of The New York Times in September 1998 and ran the third Sunday of each month until 2004, when it became a weekly syndicated column.

 In his syndicated column, "The Right Thing," he offers solutions to ethical dilemmas posed by readers.
 The column was syndicated by The New York Times Syndicate from February 2004 through August 2010.
 In September 2010, Tribune Content Agency began distributing "The Right Thing" column.

 In 2003, Seglin published The Right Thing: Conscience, Profit and Personal Responsibility in Today’s Business, a collection of the first four years of his syndicated column.
 It was named as one of the "Best Business Books of 2003" by the Library Journal.
 He is also the author of The Good, the Bad, and Your Business: Choosing Right When Ethical Dilemmas Pull You Apart (Wiley, 2000).

 In 2016, Seglin's The Simple Art of Business Etiquette: How to Rise to the Top by Playing Nice (Tycho, 2016) was released.
 The book reached a Publishers Weekly bestseller list.